How to Apply Henna (You can use these tips for Chemical/Natural Hair Dye also):

 Old Wives Tail – £13.99*, (This is the oil I used in the henna picture above): This hair oil is very thick and luxurious and comes in great mixed with my henna!
 I love how it leaves my hair very shiny and frizz free once washed off.
 I must admit this oil was not suitable for my hair used alone as a mask treatment, as the oil would not wash out!!
 So I decided to try it with my henna mix and prefer this method much better and I feel happy I can get some good use out of such a wonderful handmade product.
 This Argan and Rosemary oil treatment really nourishes my hair and deeply conditions with Shea Butter, Vitamin E and pure Organic Argan Oil, these power ingredients help to stop damage and breakage, whilst the Rosemary Oil stimulates the scalp and encourages healthy hair growth, making this a great option for mixing in with hair dyes.
 Each product from Old Wives Tail is made with luxurious ingredients, all being organic and not tested on animals with 10% of the profits made from each sale going towards charities that save animals from being tested upon.

-Macadamia Healing Oil Treatment – £25.99, This is a oil treatment I have been using for years and just love the results from this, whether used alone on damp/dry hair or mixed in with my henna.
+Macadamia Healing Oil Treatment – £25.99, This is an oil treatment I have been using for years and just love the results from this, whether used alone on damp/dry hair or mixed in with my henna.
 I really like how this instantly tames dry, damaged ends and leaves my hair very shiny and silky smooth.
 Another good thing about this oil is the fact it contains natural UV protection and extends the life of colour treatments, so this is another great reason to add a dollop or two to your hair dye mix.
-This amazing oil also reduces drying time by up to 40-50% and makes my hair much more easier to manage!
+This amazing oil also reduces drying time by up to 40-50% and makes my hair much easier to manage!
 It’s definitely a keeper and something I can’t live without.

 Alchemy Grapefruit Hair Remedy – £17.99*, I recently received this through @etailpr and keep using it on my ends and really like how nourishing and luxurious this oil is, I also really like the unique bottle design and find it very different to other oil treatments.
 I find the smell very uplifting and citrusy!!
 I can’t wait to use this in my henna mix next month, and really enjoy using it alone on damp hair and notice how it improves the ends of my hair.
 This is made with natural ingredients also from coconut, avocado, almond and castor oils which will work in sync to promote hair growth, thicken hair and create lustrous shine.
 Not only does this oil make my hair look incredible and controls frizz/damage it also helps with dandruff and keeps your scalp healthy with added grapefruit oil.

-If you’re looking for good oils to mix in with your hair dyes, then I can’t recommend these three enough, and find anything that promotes hair growth, shine and contains natural ingredients are the ones to splurge on to gain maximum results.
-Last but not least I wanted to talk a little on the henna hair colour I use and hopefully I can convert some of my wonderful readers to try something new, healthier, natural and less damaging for your hair and switch your chemical dyes to henna, especially if you have a “normal/simple” shade such as brown, black or red.
+If you’re looking for good oils to mix in with your hair dyes, then I can’t recommend these three enough and find anything that promotes hair growth, shine and contains natural ingredients are the ones to splurge on to gain maximum results.
+Last but not least I wanted to talk a little about the henna hair colour I use and hopefully I can convert some of my wonderful readers to try something new, healthier, natural and less damaging for your hair and switch your chemical dyes to henna, especially if you have a “normal/simple” shade such as brown, black or red.

 The Henna I used and will be using from now on is called “Renaissance Henna” and you can find this on Amazon or through the Renaissance Henna website.
 I was looking for a vibrant red and I got incredible results from this and this is a 2-in-1 organic herbal mix, it’s a deep conditioning hair treatment and henna colourant.
-The mixture once mixed with hot water comes out beautifully and turns into a really nice thick smooth consistency with hints of floral undertones from the mixed herbs, it smells nicer than pure henna and more mild.
+The mixture once mixed with hot water comes out beautifully and turns into a really nice thick smooth consistency with hints of floral undertones from the mixed herbs, it smells nicer than pure henna and milder.
 I found this henna easier to work with compared to the LUSH block, and I also encountered zero mess when it came to applying the henna and afterwards 🙂 I will keep buying from this company and feel very happy with the results and price of the henna packets!!
 I got the 200g pack at £13.99 and this contains enough powder for three full treatments and my hair is now very long, so if you have shorter hair this will definitely last longer.

 Henna Hair in Natural Light (Deep Red with light ends, You will also notice more shine from this lighting, from the oils used on my hair)